 Purchasing A Car

 Buying a Spec Racer Ford is relatively straight forward there are approximately 900 cars out there.
 You can buy a brand new car direct from SCCA Enterprises, they are delivered as a kit that you can assembly yourself or you have it built at a Customer Service Representative (CSR).
 A brand new car will be a Gen3 and will run ~$45k depending on options, freight and whether you assemble it yourself or not.
 You can also buy a kit to upgrade a used Spec Racer Ford to a Gen3 it costs ~$14.5k and takes approximately 40 hours to install.
 Factor in a shop rate of ~$100 per hour if you have a CSR or performance shop do the install.
-Recently upgraded used Gen3 cars are generally running from $35k to $40k depending on spares and data systems.
+Recently upgraded used Gen3 cars are generally running from $30k to $40k depending on the data system and spares.

-A used Spec Racer Ford (Gen2) can cost from $10-18k depending on condition of the car, spares and data system.
+A used Spec Racer Ford (Gen2) can cost from $10-15k depending on condition of the car and spares.
 A car that needs repairs, bodywork or items like new belts, fire bottle, fuel cell, master cylinder, driveshafts or brakes, will generally be cheaper.
 Spares such as a quick jack, jack stands, engine, transmission, uprights, rockers and extra wheels can add a lot of value.
 Data systems built into the car can also add extra value as they are quite expensive especially with a digital dash, pressure transducers and other telemetry sensors.
 Used cars are generally listed in the Spec Racer forum, your local SCCA region newsletter, in SCCA's SportsCar magazine or available at a CSR.